blockout22/TFIT/PatchNotes/Update_2.0.0.md

   - View the blueprint path of a recipe for troubleshooting and research
   - Click it (from the codex) to copy the path to clipboard
   - ![Recipe Path Display](https://i.imgur.com/Xx6MWQW.png)
+- **Descriptor Path Display**
+  - View the blueprint path of a descriptor for troubleshooting and research
+  -
 - **Automatic Sink Point Calculation!**
   - You can use TFIT to semi-automatically calculate sink points for your own mods' items!
   - The tool will suggest a points value for the first output product of a recipe based on the input points of the recipe and an "improvement multiplier" that you determine.
 A good value is `2.0` for +100% points.